 JAMES M. HECKER is the director of the Environmental Enforcement Project at Public Justice.
 He earned an undergraduate degree with honors from the University of Illinois and his J.D. from the University of Illinois College of Law.
 He worked at Terris & Sunderland, a Washington, D.C. public interest environmental law firm, as an attorney handling environmental citizen suits on behalf of national environmental groups, citizen groups and other clients.
 In 2009, he received the Sierra Club’s William O. Douglas Award, which recognizes outstanding use of the legal process to achieve national environmental goals.

 JUDITH POSNIKOFF is a managing director and founder of Martlet Asset Management, LLC, an investment firm focused on liquid alternative strategies in the hedge fund space.
 She is a graduate of the University of California Riverside with a Ph.D. in financial economics.
 A native Californian, she first became aware of Defenders as a child through its efforts to stop mountain lion hunting in California.

-SHERYL SACHS is vice president of The Grey Street Foundation and president of Blackfriars Aviation.
+SHERYL SACHS (Audit Committee Chair) is vice president of The Grey Street Foundation and president of Blackfriars Aviation.
 She also serves on the executive board of AJC Westchester/Fairfield Region.
 A Chicago native, Sachs is a certified public accountant with a B.S. in chemistry and an M.S. in accountancy, both from the University of Illinois Urbana-Champaign.
 She and her husband were early investors in Defenders’ Center for Conservation Innovation and continue to generously support it.